francisco-rodriguez-cuenca/reinforcement_learning_tracker/20220102/20220102_interesting_abstracts.md

     Focus on the independent and decentralized setting, where players can only observe the realized state and their own reward in every stage

     We prove that the policies induced by our learning dynamics converge to a stationary Nash equilibrium in Markov potential games with probability 1.

     VERY interesting

-Toward multi-target self-organizing pursuit in a partially observable Markov game

-    framework for decentralized multi-agent systems to improve intelligent agent's search and pursuit capabilities

-    VERY interesting